cosmo-lang/cosmo/README.md

 ## Contributing

+There is more detailed instructions about how to contribute [here]() on our Wiki.

 1. [Fork it](https://github.com/R-unic/cosmo/fork)
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)